The Rise of Linux in Edge Computing and IoT

 The Benefits of Using Linux in Edge Computing

 As noted above, edge computing involves processing data close to its source.
-In contrast, traditional cloud computing typically centralizes these types of processes in data centers that are spread across the globe.
-Being close to data's source, edge computing can minimize latency, improve real-time processing, and enhance overall system efficiency.
+In contrast, traditional cloud computing typically centralizes these types of processes in data centers spread across the globe.
+Close to the data's source, edge computing can minimize latency, improve real-time processing, and enhance overall system efficiency.

-Linux is a versatile and robust operating system that lends itself to edge computing perfectly.
+As a versatile and robust operating system, Linux lends itself perfectly to edge computing.
 Its open-source nature, combined with other Linux features such as adaptability, scalability, and security, make Linux a great candidate for an OS that powers edge computing systems.

 1. Flexibility and customization

 The open-source nature of the Linux kernel allows developers to tailor the operating system to meet the specific requirements of edge computing.
-Linux’s flexibility is useful in edge computing applications where the devices in use vary significantly in terms of CPU processing power, memory, and storage.
+Linux’s flexibility is valuable in edge computing applications where the devices vary significantly in CPU processing power, memory, and storage.

 2. Scalability